AIAIAI TMA-2 DJ Headphones Review

 Sennheiser HD 25

-The AIAIAI TMA-2 DJ and Sennheiser HD 25 headphones are designed for DJs or fans of bass-heavy music with on-ear designs and swappable cables.
-The AIAIAI sound more bass-heavy and roll off the high-mids and treble much more.
+The AIAIAI TMA-2 DJ and the Sennheiser HD 25 headphones are designed for DJs or fans of on-ear designs and swappable cables.
+The AIAIAI sound more bass-heavy and warm with very de-emphasized mids and treble.
 Their design is modular, and you can swap out and replace nearly every component of the AIAIAI with other parts, but as is, they're less comfortable, and you can't pivot the ear cups at all.
-The Sennheiser cans still sound bassy but offer more treble, too.
+The Sennheiser cans offer a bump in the high-bass with a clearer mid-range and brighter treble, which is more versatile, but it can depend on your tastes.
 The unique splitting headband allows them to fit with better stability and comfort.
-The Sennheiser are the better pick for most DJs and bass fans for their overall utility.
-Still, if you're willing to spend more on other components, the AIAIAI can offer you more flexibility.
+The Sennheiser are the better pick for most DJs.
+Still, if you're a bass head, the AIAIAI are the better choice.

 Audio-Technica ATH-M50x

-The Audio-Technica ATH-M50x and AIAIAI TMA-2 DJ are passive headphones aimed at audio professionals.
-The Audio-Technica headphones have a more neutral profile with some bass emphasis, but not a lot, making them versatile in studios and DJ booths.
+The Audio-Technica ATH-M50x and the AIAIAI TMA-2 DJ are passive headphones aimed at audio professionals.
+The Audio-Technica headphones have a more balanced profile with some bass emphasis, but not a lot, making them versatile in studios and DJ booths.
 They fit over-ears, with ample padding, and can fold down smaller.
 The design is fairly bulky, and they feel a bit plasticky.
 The AIAIAI are on-ear headphones, but they're not more portable because they don't fold.
-They sound quite bassy, which you may prefer.
+They sound quite warm and bassy, which you may prefer for beat-matching.
 You can change virtually every component, including the drivers, but as they are out of the box, their sound appeals more to EDM and hip-hop fans.

-The V-MODA Crossfade 3 Wireless and AIAIAI TMA-2 DJ are both headphones tuned for bassheads.
+The V-MODA Crossfade 3 and the AIAIAI TMA-2 DJ are both headphones tuned for bass heads.
 The V-MODA are over-ears with better build quality, and you can replace some parts, but they're more complex to fix.
 They work both wirelessly and with analog.
-Their passive sound is somewhat similar, but when connected to Bluetooth, they produce a brighter sound, even if they're still bass-heavy.
-You can EQ them with their app when used wirelessly, as well.
-They're more comfortable and stable, although their sound is negatively impacted by glasses and thick hair.
+You can EQ them with their app when used wirelessly.
+They're more comfortable and stable.
 On the other hand, the AIAIAI are rather simple analog-only on-ears.
 You assemble them yourself, and they're easy to repair.
 They feel less comfortable, largely due to the headband being lined only with silicone, but they weigh much less.
-These deliver a lot of boom to bass and their highs are dulled.
-Unlike the V-MODA, you can swap out virtually every component easily.
+Unlike the V-MODA, you can swap out virtually every component easily, but you can't customize their warm sound with any apps, or fold them down like the V-MODA.

 Test Results